synamedia-senza/unified-player/README.md

-# Unified player
+# Senza Shaka Player

-The `UnifiedPlayer` class is designed to handle both local and remote video playback seamlessly.
-It abstracts the complexities of switching between local playback using Shaka Player and remote playback using the Senza device player.
+The `SenzaShakaPlayer` is a subclass of the Shaka player that seamlessly handles playback of both local and remote video.
+It abstracts the complexities of switching between local playback using Shaka Player and remote playback using the Senza cloud connector.

 ## Properties